 Here’s a mind game I use when I work structurally: I almost ignore the muscles in the same way I ignore any loose fitting clothing my patient might be wearing.
 When I treat the muscles as if they were simply knit fabric draped over the bones, the muscles respond by relaxing and getting out of the way, allowing me to directly use the bones as levers to affect the joints.

-In the advanced Mana Lomi® training taught by my senior colleagues we pay special attention to the alignment of the pelvic bones.
+In the advanced Mana Lomi® training students learn to pay special attention to the alignment of the pelvic bones.
 When we are able to help the hip bones settle in a more even position, a solid foundation is created for our patient’s entire trunk which supports easy movement for their full body, from the soles of the feet to the crown of the head.

 As we help our patients to become more aware of their bodies, their posture improves helping them to maintain the benefits from the hands-on sessions.
 Increased body awareness and improved posture helps the treatment not only to be effective immediately, but also to create long lasting changes.